gravitl/netmaker-docs/getting-started.rst

    :align: center

 When you click on the NetId and then the Nodes button (or go direct via the left-hand menu and then Nodes) you see that the netmaker server has added itself to the network.
 From here, you can move on to adding additional nodes to the network.

 As of v0.18.0, netclient has been moved out of the netmaker repo and into its own repo.
 This means that the netmaker server will no longer create its own default node.
 To recreate that default node, Netclient will also have to be installed on the netmaker server and joined to the network.
 You can then set that node as a default node in the Hosts tab.
 This will make every new network have that node automatically on creation.
+More on hosts are mentioned in the manage Nodes/Hosts section of this page.

 .. image:: images/netmaker-node.png
    :width: 80%